SichangHe/blog_backup/what_does_mdbook.md

-# What Does an mdBook Preprocessor Do—Celebrating mdBook-KaTeX v0.5.1
+# What Does an mdBook Preprocessor Do—Code Walk-through of mdBook-KaTeX

-## Prelude

-With [the release of mdBook-KaTeX v0.5.1](https://github.com/lzanini/mdbook-katex/releases/tag/v0.5.1), I have finally cleaned up the mess it was in:

-- The fake KaTeX renderer support is finally dropped in v0.5.0, so [issue 68](https://github.com/lzanini/mdbook-katex/issues/68) has been closed as completed.
-- [Tokio](https://crates.io/crates/tokio) has been removed as a dependency.
-In stead, we now use [Rayon](https://crates.io/crates/rayon) for the parallelism.

 But, first, what does [mdBook-KaTeX](https://github.com/lzanini/mdbook-katex) do?
 It is an mdBook preprocessor that pre-renders math expressions.
 For example, if you have this following snippet in your book: